ErwanH29/erwanh29.github.io/past_projects.md

 				</header>
                 <b>Field</b>: Computational Astrophysics <br>
                 <b>Research</b>: Investigating the possibility of Milky Way millisecond pulsars originative from the Large Magellanic Cloud. <br>
                 <b>Purpose</b>: Millisecond pulsars are some of the most exotic celestial objects known in the Universe.
-The analysis aims to predict whetherthe asymmetrical kick velocity felt at birth may cause some of them to migrate between galactic systems and whether we should expect a surplus of its population lying on the outskirts of the Milky Way <br>
+The analysis aims to predict whether the asymmetrical kick velocity felt at birth may cause some of them to migrate between galactic systems and whether we should expect a surplus of its population lying on the outskirts of the Milky Way <br>
 				<ul class="actions">
 					<li><a href='https://github.com/ErwanH29/Team-B-Millisecond-Pulsars'><i>Link to GitHub</i></a></li>
 				</ul>